House Intelligence Committee votes to send documents to Mueller

 Breaking News Emails

-WASHINGTON — Any honeymoon President Trump expects after his second State of the Union address Tuesday is proving to be short lived, as newly-empowered House investigators make their first significant moves to scrutinize his administration and advance the Mueller investigation.
+WASHINGTON — Any honeymoon President Donald Trump expects after his second State of the Union address Tuesday is proving to be short lived, as newly empowered House investigators make their first significant moves to scrutinize his administration and advance special counsel Robert Mueller's investigation.

-Barely 12 hours after the president’s admonition against "ridiculous partisan investigations” in his speech, the Democrat-led House Intelligence Committee voted Wednesday morning to send thousands of pages of materials to the special counsel related to their own year-long Russia investigation.
+Barely 12 hours after the president’s admonition against "ridiculous partisan investigations” in his speech, the Democrat-led House Intelligence Committee voted Wednesday morning to send thousands of pages of materials to Mueller related to its own yearlong Russia investigation.

-The Judiciary Committee, meanwhile, is readying what would be the first congressional subpoena of a high-ranking Trump official, as the panel that would initiate impeachment proceedings against Trump prepares to grill the acting attorney general on Friday.
+The Judiciary Committee, meanwhile, is readying what would be the first congressional subpoena of a high-ranking Trump official, as the panel that would initiate impeachment proceedings against Trump prepares to grill acting Attorney General Matt Whitaker on Friday.

-But a president who just last week mused “no venue that can compete with the history, tradition and importance of the House Chamber” is now facing head-on what it means to have a co-equal branch of government in the hands of his political opponents.
+But the president who just last week mused “no venue that can compete with the history, tradition and importance of the House chamber” is now facing head-on what it means to have a branch of government in the hands of his political opponents.

 “When he ran, [the president] should’ve known that we are all under scrutiny, and that we all have to be accountable,” House Oversight Committee Chairman Elijah Cummings, D-Md., said Wednesday morning.
 “It’s a new day."